vatlab/blog/content/post/sos-notebook.md

 ![magic with](https://vatlab.github.io/sos-docs/doc/media/data_exchange_magic_with.png)

-The last method is pretty interesting because it allows you to execute a cell in another kernel with input and output variables, similar to calling a function.
+The last method that uses a [`%with`](https://vatlab.github.io/sos-docs/doc/documentation/SoS_Magics.html#magic_with) magic is pretty interesting because it allows you to execute a cell in another kernel with input and output variables, similar to calling a function.

 Exchanging data of different types between live kernels in different languages is a very challenging task and requires